department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/specific-environmental-hazards.md

 template: 4-action-page-pending
 ---

-If you had contact with certain environmental hazards (toxic chemicals in the air, water, or soil such as those that get released from burn pits) while serving in Iraq, Afghanistan, and other areas, you may have illnesses or other conditions believed to be caused by these environmental hazards.
+If you had contact with certain environmental hazards while serving in Iraq, Afghanistan, and other areas, you may have illnesses or other conditions believed to be caused by these environmental hazards.
+Some of the toxic chemicals, such as those that get released from burn pits, were in the air, water, or soil.
 Find out if you can get disability compensation or benefits.

 <div class="call-out" markdown="1">